Piana degli Albanesi: Origin of the name and various appellations

 Piana degli Albanesi has been variously called in history.
-In the licentia populandi granted on January 13, 1487 to the Albanian exiles, Piana degli Albanesi is called Casale Planicili Archiepiscopatus Montisregalis or Piana dell'Arcivescovo, but since its construction the town was officially known in Latin Nobilis Planae Albanensium Civitas.
-This denomination changed into Nobilis Planae Graecorum Albanensium Civitas, with the insertion of Graecorum which indicated the Byzantine rite professed by the Albanian population (Byzantine-Greek and not Roman-Latin rite).
-In the centuries, erroneously, in the cadastral and habitual use of the neighboring Sicilian populations, the name of Piana dei Greci remained; the Italo-Albanians were mistaken for Greeks because of the ancient Greek language used in the liturgy.
+In the licentia populandi granted on January 13, 1487, to the Albanian exiles, Piana degli Albanesi is called Casale Planicili Archiepiscopatus Montisregalis or Piana dell'Arcivescovo, but since its construction the town was officially known in Latin Nobilis Planae Albanensium Civitas.
+This Latin denomination changed into Nobilis Planae Graecorum Albanensium Civitas, with the insertion of Graecorum which indicated the Byzantine Rite practice of the Albanian population (as opposed to the Latin liturgical rites of Latin Christianity).
+It was referred to as Chiana Albanese in the 18th century, and the Latin original name that included the Albanian ethnic labelling remained until 1810.
+Due to the Byzantine Rite Catholics and the ancient Greek language used in the liturgical functions, the neighboring Sicilian population gradually referred to it with the Italian name of Piana dei Greci, which remained in the cadastral and habitual use from 1810 until 1941, when the original name Piana degli Albanesi was officially restored.

-It was also known and called by the populations of the nearby villages Casale di lu Mercu territorii Montisregalis, Badia (which indicates the strong religious and monastic communities and in a figurative sense it symbolizes abundance and well-being, because the local church had always been the reference point for the Albanians), La Chiana or Piana delli Greci.
+It was also known and called by the populations of the nearby villages Casale di lu Mercu territorii Montisregalis, Graecorum Oppidum, Badia (transl.
+Abbey, which indicates the strong religious and monastic communities and in a figurative sense it symbolizes abundance and well-being, because the local church had always been the reference point for the Albanians), La Chiana or Piana delli Greci.
 Its inhabitants and the Albanians of the other colonies of Sicily, instead, identified it as Sheshi (square, center in Albanian), Kazallot (for a kind of synecdoche: Kazallot, local toponym, equivalent to Hora).
-The name of Piana dei Greci, following the royal decree to change the name, from August 30, 1941 it was renamed into Piana degli Albanesi.
-A few months later, by decree of the Sacred Congregation for the Eastern Churches of October 25, 1941, even the name of Planen Graecorum was changed ecclesiastically to Planen Albanensium.
+After decades of discussion by local Italo-Albanian religious-intellectuals, due to the fact that the Albanian origin was not highlighted in it, following a royal decree and the desire to change the more exact denomination, on 30 August 1941 the Italian name 'Piana dei Greci' was changed to the historically and ethnographically correct Piana degli Albanesi.
+A few months later, by decree of the Sacred Dicastery for the Eastern Churches of October 25, 1941, even the name of Planen Graecorum was changed ecclesiastically to Planen Albanensium.

-The inhabitants call the town in their Albanian dialect Hora e Arbëreshëvet, literally translatable into the "Plain of the Albanians".
-Arbëreshë people simply call it Hora, an Albanian word meaning "homeland", deriving from the Greek homophone χώρα, meaning land, fields, countryside, a plain, and is a typical word of Tosk and Arvanite Albanians of Greece.
+The inhabitants call the town in their Albanian dialect Hora e Arbëreshëvet, literally translatable into the "City of the Albanians".
+For this reason it is usually said simply from the Arbëreshë people Hora, an Albanian word meaning 'homeland' or 'capital', deriving probably from the Greek homophone Chòra, χώρα, a typical word of Tosk and Arvanite Albanians of Greece., and that has the meaning city in Albanian and stands for the literal Albanian qytet, indicating that it is the main one among the Albanian of Sicily communities.

 Some elders also say Hora e t'Arbëreshëvet, the difference being the addition of të, a plural clitic marker, with the elision of -ë with A- in Arbëreshëvet.
 Some inhabitants also figuratively say they are Bar i Sheshit (Sheshi grass; born in Sheshi, the center) and call themselves singular arbëresh-i/e, plural arbëreshët.